AcademySoftwareFoundation/rez/docs/source/plugins.rst

 Rez is designed around the concept of plugins.
 Plugins can be used to extend rez's functionalities without modifying any of rez's source code.

-Plugins are currently bundled in the main rez repo, but will be split out to their own repos in the future.

-The built-in plugins are located at :gh-rez:`src/rezplugins`.
+Rez comes with built-in plugins that are located at :gh-rez:`src/rezplugins`.
+New plugins are encouraged to be developed out-of-tree (outside rez).

 List installed plugins
 ======================